araujo88/BitLDC/README.md

 ## Purpose

-The BitDC Protocol aims to utilize the inherent security, immutability, and transparency of the Bitcoin's distributed ledger to establish a reliable system for death certification.
+The BitLDC Protocol aims to utilize the inherent security, immutability, and transparency of the Bitcoin's distributed ledger to establish a reliable system for death certification.
 Additionally, it introduces a proof of life feature to ensure ongoing verification of life status.

-# The BitDC Protocol
+# The BitLDC Protocol

 ## Introduction

-BitDC operates on the Bitcoin ledger, using its multisig technology to create a consensus-based approach for death certification.
+BitLDC operates on the Bitcoin ledger, using its multisig technology to create a consensus-based approach for death certification.
 It also incorporates regular proof of life transactions, adding an extra layer of verification.

-## Creating a BitDC Identity
+## Creating a BitLDC Identity

-Each individual sets up a BitDC identity by creating a multisig wallet on the Bitcoin network.
+Each individual sets up a BitLDC identity by creating a multisig wallet on the Bitcoin network.
 This wallet is linked to their unique identity, determined by hashing personal data with SHA-256.
 The wallet is configured to require multiple signatures from pre-selected verifiers to certify death.

 # Protocol Mechanics